 19. Making Expressions

-To strengthen social skills development, you can have kids fill out a blank face with the appropriate expressions for sad, angry, happy, curious, etc.
+To strengthen the development of social skills, you can have kids fill out a blank face with the appropriate expressions for sad, angry, happy, curious, etc.

 Skills learned: Self-expression